davidrissato/graphql_ruby_using_idl/readme.md

 # Part 2 - Replacing schema declaration

+_This section is an intermediary and simplified step that I created to show what exacttly is being replaced.
+If you are only interested on adding support without too many details on what is being replaced, feel free to jump directly to part 3_

 11. Open _VSCode_ and open your `gql-example` local directory

 12. Using _VSCode_, create a new file `./schema.graphql` with these lines: